ctm/mb2-doc/README.md

 private messages mb2 sends are integrated into a single window, which is how I envision it working.
 Other irc clients, at least with their default configuration, split the output and it is frustrating.
-As such, the text-only web interface will be a step up for many, even though even it is just a tiny step toward a full-blown graphical interface.
+As such, the text-only web interface may be a step up for many.

 ### No database keeping score

-Mb2 is playable, in that if you connect to `devctm.com` and join the `#poker` channel you can set up a tournament, join and (assuming there are at least two players) start it:
+Mb2 is playable, in that if you connect to `devctm.com` and join the `#poker` channel you can set up a tournament, join and (assuming there are at least two players) start it.

+Currently, everything is ephemeral; mb2 does not currently use persistent storage.
+So, if you play a tournament the results are not yet saved for posterity.

+The web interface requires you to supply a password, but that password is only kept in memory, so anytime the server is restarted, all passwords are forgotten.

+### No encryption, use a throw-away password, please

+Neither the IRC interface nor the web interface are using encryption, so not only should you use a throwaway account, it's conceivable that someone could even observe your hole cards.
+Encryption will be mandatory before "too long", but

+### IRC example

 ```
 /join #poker